dry-rb/dry-rb.org/source/gems/dry-validation/comparison-with-activerecord.html.md

 order: 10
 ---

-As explained in the [introduction](/gems/dry-validation) Dry-Validation focuses on explicitness, clarity and preciseness of validation logic.
-For those of us used to ActiveRecord validations with their numerous options, ifs, ons and unlesses Dry-Validation is a way to make even the most complex validation cases easy to read and understand.
+As explained in the [introduction](/gems/dry-validation) dry-validation focuses on explicitness, clarity and precision of validation logic.
+For those of us used to ActiveRecord validations with their numerous options, ifs, ons and unlesses dry-validation is a way to make even the most complex validation cases easy to read and understand.

-But, how would we go about converting our Active Record validation code into Dry-Validation?
+But, how would we go about converting our Active Record validation code into dry-validation?

 After reading this guide, you will know: